unitedstates/congressional-record/README.md

                         An output directory for logs --interactive         Step through files and decide whether or not to parse each one
+  -fffm, --FindFileForMe DATE
+                        Choose a date (yyyy-mm-dd) to download and parse record.
+Files will be saved to the source folder.

 $ ./parser.py -id ~/Projects/CR/CREC-2014-01-21/txt
 flag status: False